'Attentive, caring, non selfish, consensual human contact is imperative to our physical and mental health. This is why I do what I do.'

-With interests in hiking and the outdoors.
-Yoga and performance and with over 10 years professional experience in dance and performance Serena has an unconditional love for the body and for movement.
+With interests in running, hiking and the outdoors as well as yoga and performance (and with over 10 years professional experience in dance and performance), Serena has an unconditional love for the body and for movement.
 It is through both extensive touring and receiving massages and treatments all over the world that Serena realised how difficult it was to receive a high quality treatment whilst feeling like you have had a great massage at the same time.
 As a result this is one of her main focus' when treating her clients.

 After studying various hands-on-therapy techniques both in London around the globe she tailors a treatment specific to the client's individual physical, emotional and mental needs.
 Whether you need a massage for neck pain or whether you need an integrative approach alongside other therapies Serena is always happy to help.

 She has worked in professional sport, performance, martial arts, oncology, pre-natal and much more.

 Serena loves to spend what time she can volunteering and helping others.
 As a result she has volunteered for a number of charities including, The Disability Foundation, KidsCo and Great Ormond Street Hospital.